top of page

-Why visit the Hague?
-I’ll give you one reason up top: one of the best museums in the Hague is one of the best museums in the world — and it displays one of the world’s most famous artworks.
+One of the best museums in the Hague is one of the best museums in the world.

-The 200-year-old Mauritshuis is an art museum right in the centre of this Netherlands city, and it's home to Vermeer’s Girl with a Pearl Earring, a celebrated painting of the Dutch Golden Age.
-While not quite as famous as the Mona Lisa, it's certainly one of the few paintings to get anywhere close.
+The 200-year-old Mauritshuis is an art museum right in the centre of the beautiful city of the Hague, and it's home to Vermeer’s Girl with a Pearl Earring.
+This work is a celebrated painting of the Dutch Golden Age, and while not quite as famous as the Mona Lisa, it's certainly one of the few paintings to get anywhere close.

 The young girl in the painting — which found a whole new audience thanks to the 2003 feature film starring Scarlett Johansson — wears a blue and yellow turban, turning her head to look over her shoulder at the viewer.
 It offers a very similar air of mystique to that of Da Vinci’s masterpiece in Paris.